mariten/kanatools-java/README.md

     * **JDK 1.5+ for users** (those who just want to include the JAR in their own project)
     * **JDK 1.6+ for contributors** (those who want to build and test the code in this library)
 * :ant: Ant
+    * :elephant: Gradle 2.1+ builds are supported as well
 * :u6709: Japanese text display for your editor or console

 ### Setup